GeoNode/documentation/usage/users_groups/users_info.rst

      *Recent Activities*

-As you can see, you can decide whether to see only the activities related to layers or those related to maps or comments by switching the tabs.
+As you can see, you can decide whether to see only the activities related to datasets or those related to maps or comments by switching the tabs.